-General Dynamics NASSCO traces its beginnings to the industrial heart of San Diego, along the working waterfront on beautiful and historic San Diego Bay.
-The company has been designing and building ships in San Diego’s industrial corridor since 1960 and is the largest full service shipyard on the West Coast of the United States.
+General Dynamics NASSCO has been designing and building ships in San Diego’s industrial corridor since 1960 and is the only full-service shipyard on the West Coast of the United States.

 Today, General Dynamics NASSCO has locations on both the West and East Coasts.
 The company specializes in the design and construction of auxiliary and support ships for the U.S. Navy and oil tankers and dry cargo carriers for commercial markets.
 It is also a major provider of repair services for the U.S. Navy’s global force for good, with capabilities in San Diego, Norfolk, Mayport, and Bremerton.

 General Dynamics NASSCO is one of three shipyards in the Marine Systems group of General Dynamics Corporation (NYSE: GD).
 General Dynamics, headquartered in Falls Church, Virginia, is a market leader in business aviation; land and expeditionary combat systems, armaments and munitions; shipbuilding and marine systems; and information systems and technologies.
 More information about the company is available at www.generaldynamics.com.

 We strive to be the shipyard of choice for securing our nation and fueling our economy.
 We are highly dedicated professionals anchored in teamwork and propelled by innovation.
 We are OneTeam, OneNASSCO, better every day.

 Perform: We maintain a focus on safety, quality and ownership in all aspects of work.

 Learn : We encourage and trust one another to grow and learn while holding ourselves and each other accountable for our collective results.

 Improve: We acknowledge our mistakes and act on opportunities to continuously improve.

 Sustain : We are good stewards of our business, our community and our environment.